Last Updated on May 10, 2022 by Editor

 EXPLORE: The Shops and Restaurants at Hudson Yards

-This slightly antiseptic, starkly polished 5-story mall has the feel of a Crazy Rich Asian shopping emporium.
+This slightly antiseptic, starkly polished 5-story Shops And Restaurants at Hudson Yards mall has the feel of a Crazy Rich Asian shopping emporium.

 But do you need to be crazy rich to shop here?

 Of course, there’s Van Cleef & Arpels and Tiffany for all of your diamond needs.
-There are also purveyors of Patek Philippe and Rolex for those who can drop twenty grand on a timepiece.
-And, given the residential demographic, Fendi, Chanel, Dior, Louis Vuitton, Neiman Marcus, and the like, might do well here.
+There are also purveyors of Patek Philippe and Rolex for those who can drop twenty grand plus on a timepiece.
+And, given the residential demographic, Bvlgari, Fendi, Cartier, Dior, Louis Vuitton, and the like, are on offer as well.

 But for those who can’t afford couture or bling, fear not.
-This mall is also home to H&M, Zara, Uniqlo, and other reasonably priced merchants.
+This mall is also home to H&M, Levi’s, Muji, Zara, Uniqlo, and other reasonably priced merchants.

 Even if you don’t plan to make a purchase, the Hudson Yards Mall is also a fantastic place for people watching and window-shopping.
 While meandering, keep your eye out for cool, and sometimes freaky displays that rival those on 5th and Madison Avenue.